 Parameter Description AlternateAggregation Optional.
-Specifies an alternate aggregation type for the returned data: Count: Returns the count of records in the query set.
-DistinctCount: Returns the count of unique records in the query set.
-For example, if the query returns two records that both have a value of 10, Count will return 2 but DistinctCount will return 1.
-Min: Returns the minimum record in the query set.
-Max: Returns the maximum record in the query set.
-Sum: Returns the sum of records in the query set.
-Does not apply when querying string or date columns.
-Avg: Returns the average value of records in the query set.
-Does not apply when querying string or date columns.
-The default aggregation behavior is the same as for Axiom queries.
-If the filter criteria statement for the query results in a single record, then aggregation does not apply.
+Specifies an alternate aggregation type for the returned data.
+In most cases this should be omitted to use the default aggregation for the column-for example, to sum data columns.
+The available aggregation types are the same as when using alternate aggregations with an Axiom query field definition.
 NOTE: When querying a system table (such as Axiom.Aliases), only Min and Max are supported.
 Other alternate aggregations are not supported and will return the same value as when using no alternate aggregation.
 ConversionTarget Optional.
 Specifies a conversion target so that the query returns converted data.
 This parameter only applies if the specified column and table have been configured for data conversions.
-You can specify a value directly (for example, "CAD"), or you can look up a value from a grouping column in a lookup reference table (for example, DEPT. TargetCur).
+You can specify a value directly (for example, "CAD"), or you can look up a value from a grouping column in a lookup reference table (for example, DEPT.TargetCur).
 In either case, the target must be present in the "to" column of the relevant conversion table.
 If the table is not configured for data conversions, an error results.
 If the specified conversion target is invalid, a zero value is returned.
 Data conversions will also return zero values if the conversion configuration for the table has invalid values, or if the conversion table itself has no valid rate entry for the relevant conversion and period (for example, blank entries in a rate column).
 Result The Result column is where the return value for the row is placed when the data lookup is executed.
 You can reference this cell to use the return value in other areas of the file.
 This column must be present in order for the data lookup to be valid.

-Parameter Description IsError Optional.
+IsError Optional.
 Indicates whether the return value for the data lookup was an error.
 If TRUE, the return value is an error.
 This may be an Axiom #ERR code, a specific error message, or a custom error message defined in the data lookup (such as the GetData invalid query message).
+If EALSE, the query executed successfully.
 If FALSE, the query executed successfully.
-The IsError column can be helpful if you need to set up formulas with error trapping.
+The IsErrer column can be helpful if you need to set up formulas with The IsError column can be helpful if you need to set up formulas with error trapping.
 Instead of using the ISERROR Excel function, you can use a construction such as: =IF(Info!\$M\$10=True, "", Info!\$L\$10) Where the IsError column is in M10 and the Result column is in L10.
 If the data lookup returns an error, this function returns blank instead of displaying the error.